mohammedhuzaif17/national_scaffolding/replit.md

 # National Scaffolding and Fabrications E-Commerce Platform

 ## Overview
 This project is a Flask-based e-commerce platform for National Scaffolding and Fabrications.
-Its primary purpose is to provide an intuitive online storefront for scaffolding and fabrication products, featuring a premium Royal Blue and Gold design theme that conveys luxury, trust, and professionalism.
+Its primary purpose is to provide an intuitive online storefront for scaffolding and fabrication products, featuring a premium Deep Blue and Gold design theme that conveys luxury, trust, and professionalism.
 Key capabilities include a robust shopping cart, dual admin panels for managing different product lines, and integrated QR code payment with server-side validation.
 The platform aims to streamline the sales process, offer comprehensive product customization, and ensure secure transactions, enhancing market reach and operational efficiency for the business.

 ## User Preferences
 I prefer detailed explanations.